 Hopes were high that Schmaltz would be a high-production, top-six forward for the Blackhawks.
 He made his debut in the 2016-17 season, and earned a respectable 28 points in 61 games.
 The following season he established himself with 21 goals and 52 points.
 He also entrenched himself as a favorite of Kane, with whom he enjoyed some chemistry on the ice.
 Kane even invited him to train with him in the offseason.

 But Schmaltz just couldn’t put it all together with the Blackhawks.
 A sticking point with fans was that he simply didn’t shoot the puck enough.
 After starting the 2018-19 season tallying only two goals and nine assists in 23 games, Schmaltz was traded to the Arizona Coyotes in November.
 He was then sidelined with a season-ending knee injury.

-But the 23-year-old has enjoyed a re-emergence in the 2019-20 season, currently leading the Coyotes in point production through 51 games.
+But the 24-year-old center has enjoyed a re-emergence with the Coyotes leading the team in point production in the 2019-20 season.
 The team believes in his continued success, as they signed him to a seven-year extension with an average $5.85 million cap hit in March 2019.

 Blackhawks’ 2016 Draft Pick: Alex DeBrincat (2nd round, #39 Overall)

 He’s too small to make it in the NHL!
 That’s what everyone said of the 5-foot-7, 165-pound winger.
 And this is why he was passed up by 26 teams, and twice by 12 teams, before being picked by the Blackhawks.